 My life's passion is to empower girls to grow into the bright, shiny adults they have the potential to be.

 I am proud to have the opportunity to give back to the community and share my expertise in my roles as both an Ambassador for The Mirabel Foundation (a charity that supports children who have been removed from their homes due to illicit drug use), and as a Champion for Pregnant Pause (a non-profit initiative that aims to eliminate Foetal Alcohol Syndrome).

-I was recently honoured to have been asked to join Germaine Greer, Eva Cox, and Tara Moss at the Sydney Opera House as part of the Festival of Dangerous Ideas, 2012.
-By clicking on the image below, you will be able to watch the full one hour panel discussion: "All Women Hate Each Other."
+I was asked to join Germaine Greer, Eva Cox and Tara Moss at the Sydney Opera House as part of the Festival of Dangerous Ideas in 2012.
+Click on the image below to watch our full one-hour panel discussion: “All Women Hate Each Other.”

 Book Dannielle to speak at your school or conference NOW!
 Download a PDF here or see the events tab for more.